datares/team-coral/README.md

 Project Lead: Avishek Ghosh

-Team Members: Koowon Jeong, Baochao Gu, Siew Fen Eow
+Team Members: Kowoon Jeong, Baochao Gu, Siew Fen Eow

 ## Project Description
 The goal of this project is to identify any trends in the type of people that have the most followers on social media.